If you’re debating staying in Glenbeigh in Kerry, you’ve landed in the right place.

 2. Visit the Kerry Bog Village Museum

-A fascinating look into the past, the museum allows visitors to discover the day-to-day struggles, culture and lifestyle of the people who lived in the many bog villages throughout the region.
+A fascinating look into the past, this museum allows visitors to discover the day-to-day life, culture and struggles of the people who lived in the many bog villages throughout the region.

 A huge array of displays and exhibits offer a glimpse at a time gone by, while the famous Kerry Bog Ponies are always popular with the kids.

 3. Drive or cycle the Ring of Kerry

 The Ring of Kerry is a superb driving or cycling route that takes you around the Iveragh Peninsula.

 Along the way, you’ll take in a wide range of exciting sights, from areas of natural beauty to quaint old towns and villages.
 There are also countless beaches and photo opportunities at every turn.